 The Pinching Pockets Technique really sets apart the pool beginner from the experienced pool veteran.
 For all players aiming to reach their peak performance, this an important skill to master.
 So let’s start by discovering what Pinching the Pocket actually means:

 Pinching the Pocket, also known as Cheating the pocket is when you aim to pot an object ball in a specific part of the pocket.
 Ordinarily, to give yourself the best chance of potting any ball, the best place to aim for is right in the heart of the pocket (the middle).
-We all know that this gives the biggest margin for error since it has some room for a slight deviation either side, away from the jaws.
+We all know that this gives the biggest margin for error since it has some room for a slight deviation either side, and away from the jaws.
 Therefore, pinching a pocket to either side of the middle decreases this margin for error and will mean you will have to deliver the shot with more precision.

-All elite pool players use this expertise regularly.
+All elite pool players use this skill regularly.
 Pinching the pocket is most often used to manufacture an angle for position.
 It can also be used when a ball “only just goes” into the pocket, past an obstacle.

 3 Ways to Pot 1 Pool Ball